infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 1

-: Once you have tuned the ILS to NAV 1, tap ‘NAV’ on the Fly Screen
+: Tap "NAV" to display the Avionics tab on the Fly Screen

 Step 2

-: The Avionics tab will appear, NAV 1 will have the ILS frequency and ident displayed and beneath this, CRS (course) 1 will show the runway course.
-Make sure ‘SOURCE’ is set to ‘NAV 1’ to use it in the aircraft
+: "NAV 1" will have the ILS frequency & ident displayed and beneath this "CRS (course) 1" will show the runway course

 Step 3

-: The Horizontal Situation Indicator (HSI) will display the Localizer (lateral) deviation scale and the Altitude tape will now show the Glideslope (vertical) deviation scale
+: Make sure "SOURCE" is set to "NAV 1" to use it in the aircraft

 Step 4

+: The Horizontal Situation Indicator (HSI) will display the Localizer (lateral) deviation scale and the Altitude tape will display the Glideslope (vertical) deviation scale

+Step 4

-: The course for the lateral deviation scale can be adjusted using CRS 1, this can be used to fly a Back Course Localizer
+: The course for the lateral deviation scale can be adjusted using "CRS 1" (this can be used if you wanted to fly a Back Course Localizer)